-Lost Traffic Ticket in NebraskaPage OverviewSUMMARY: How to Find Lost Nebraska Traffic Ticket Information
+Lost Traffic Ticket in NebraskaPage OverviewSUMMARY: How to Find Lost Traffic Ticket Information in Nebraska

-If you lost your Nebraska traffic ticket, you'll need to obtain your ticket information from the appropriate county court.
-The court may ask you to verify some personal information before providing details about your lost NE traffic ticket.
+If you lost your Nebraska traffic ticket, you'll need to obtain your lost ticket information from the appropriate county court.
+The traffic court may ask you to verify some personal information before helping you find tickets.

-Keep reading for information about lost NE traffic tickets.
+Keep reading for information about lost tickets in Nebraska.

-Pinpoint where you were located when you received your traffic ticket.
-If you can't recall the exact area, determine the county.
-Once you have this information, call the traffic court for that county.
+Pinpoint where you were when you received your traffic ticket.
+If you can't recall the exact area, determine the NE county.
+Once you have your traffic violation information, call the traffic court for that county to find your lost ticket information.
 If the county court has no record of your traffic citation, try the Municipal Court near where you were cited.

-Recalling the citing law enforcement agency will help in determining which court to call.
+Recalling the law enforcement agency that cited you will help in determining which Nebraska court to call.
 As a rule, traffic tickets cited by the Nebraska Highway Patrol and the Sheriff's Department go to county courts.
 Traffic tickets issued by city police officers get filed with municipal courts.

-After you've retrieved your lost traffic ticket information, decide on a plea.
+After you've retrieved your lost traffic ticket information, decide on a plea for your traffic violation.
 If you opt to plead "guilty," submit your traffic ticket fine payment to the presiding court.
-Or, if you've decided to challenge your traffic ticket, appear at the court on the day and time posted on your citation.
+Or, if you've decided to challenge your traffic ticket, appear at the NE traffic court on the day and time posted on your traffic citation.

-If you fail to respond to your traffic ticket, the court will not accept "I lost my ticket" as a valid excuse.
+If you fail to respond to your traffic ticket in Nebraska, the traffic court will not accept "I lost my ticket" as a valid excuse.
 Your NE driver's license will be suspended, and, in some instances, the court may issue a bench warrant for your arrest.

 (Plead Guilty or No Contest)